DerEntinator/BeatBanger-Autoplay/README.md

 # BeatBanger Autoplay

-Simple BeatBanger auto-player with a WPF GUI for Windows 7+.
+Simple BeatBanger auto-player with a WPF GUI for Windows 7+. <br>
 (In principle just emulating keyboard presses timed to the underlying notes.cfg)

 After launching, pick the game folder and everything else should be self-explanatory.